ferrumnet/MultiSwap/contracts/multiswap-contracts/readme.md

   - Emits a `BridgeLiquidityAdded` event after successfully adding liquidity.

 ### removeLiquidityIfPossible
-- **Purpose:** Allows liquidity providers to withdraw their tokens if the conditions permit.
+- **Purpose:** Allows liquidity providers to withdraw their tokens if there is enough liquidity.
 - **Parameters:**
   - `token` (address): The token address for which liquidity is being removed.
   - `amount` (uint256): The amount of tokens being removed.